Kediri (city): Society and culture

 Being the site of an ancient capital of Javanese kingdoms, the city is one of the major cultural centres for Javanese people, the city also contains some ancient ruins and candis that date back to the era of the Kediri and Majapahit Kingdom.

+The city's ancient history has led to the emergence of an urban myth claiming that Indonesian presidents will be struck by misfortune should they visit the city.

 Sport

 Kediri is the home of Persik Kediri, which plays in the Premier Division of the Indonesian Football League.
 Persik Kediri has won a total of two titles of the Premier Division of Indonesian Football League, last occurring in 2006.

 Education

 Kediri city has Three National Universities, they are Universitas Brawijaya (branch III Kediri), STAIN Kediri, and Politeknik Negeri Kediri.
 Kediri also has many private institutions for higher education, such as the Institut Ilmu Kesehatan Bhakti Wiyata, Universitas Nusantara PGRI Kediri, Universitas Kadiri, and Universitas Islam Kadiri.

 Tourism

 The city of Kediri hardly has any natural attractions for a tourist destination.
 A few amusement parks are present, e.g. Paggora Amusement Park, Tirtayasa Water Park, Selomangleng Water Park.
 Selomangleng Cave is a man-made cave, allegedly used by the princess Dewi Kilisuci to meditate, according to folk tales.
 A few shopping centres are also built in the city, such as Golden Swalayan, and Kediri Mall.
 Along with the older shopping district Jalan Dhoho they serve the population of Kediri (both the city and the regency) and the surrounding areas.